 5. Create a line chart

 For our final chart, we hide the title and use text annotations instead.
-We also made use of the "highlight range" feature to highlight the time range between November 2017 and Februrary 2018.
+We also made use of the "highlight range" feature to highlight the time range between November 2017 and February 2018.
 For more information on how to customize line charts, visit this article.
-Note that the information about what data that is added to the notes field under the chart.
+Note that the information about what data is added to the notes field under the chart.
 Same for the source and a link to the source.